-Parent coaching from a child behavior specialist can be a powerful way for you to gain the skills you need to be the interventionist with your own child, in order to create positive lasting changes.
+Parent coaching from a child behavior specialist can be a powerful way for you to gain the skills you need, in order to be the interventionist with your own family, and create positive lasting changes.

 Clinicians who specialize in parent-coaching will empower and support you in understanding your child’s behavior and knowing what to do to move forward.
 Intervention sessions are focused on working with the parent to engage in problem-solving and learning new skills rather than direct therapy with the child.

-While it is true that some Behavior Analysts serve clients with autism in early intervention services, when they are hired as a parenting coach the model is unique.
+While it is true that some behavior analysts serve clients with autism in early intervention services, when they are hired as a parenting coach, the model is unique.
 The purpose of using a parent coaching model is to equip parents with new skills and strengthen the relationship with the child.
 This is in contrast with a therapist or behavior interventionist working with the child.

-A Behavior Analyst is likely to use a few key evidence-based practices in their parent-coaching model.
-If working with a behavior analyst as your coach, Behavioral Skills Training model is one of these techniques that is likely to be eomployed.
+Parent coaches are likely to use a few key evidence-based practices in their parent-coaching model.
+If working with a behavior analyst as your coach, Behavioral Skills Training is one of these techniques that is likely to be eomployed.
 This is an evidence-based way to teach new skills involving the following process:

-1. Explain the new skill and perhaps provide a written description.
+1. Explain the new skill and provide a written description.

 2. Model the new skill either live or with a video model.

 3. Any family members involved in the coaching sessions will have the opportunity to practice the skill.
-Using this format allows caregivers to practice the skills they are learning rather than passively listening to a webinar.
+Using this format allows caregivers to practice the skills they are learning rather than passively listening about it.

 4. Feedback is then given on what was done well and what can be improved the next time.

 This might be followed by another learning opportunity, including another model, opportunity to practice, followed by feedback.
-The model can also be used during online coaching sessions as well (Fisher et. al, 2020, Neely et. al., 2021).
+This framework can also be used during online coaching sessions as well (Fisher et. al, 2020, Neely et. al., 2021).

 Assessment and Data Collection

-Assessment will always be the focus at the beginning of service.
-The parent coach needs to know what skills the child already has, the family context, and what new skills and routines are needing to be developed.
+Assessment is the focus at the beginning of service.
+The parent coach needs to know what skills the child already has, understand the family context, and what new skills and routines are needing to be developed.

-This also includes gathering information about the child’s strengths and interests, and also the family and child’s goals.
-BCBAs seek to make objective clinical judgements based on data, while factoring in family context and information gathered through conversation with the family.
-This process may include any of the following:
+This also includes gathering information about the child’s strengths and interests, but also the family and child’s goals.
+Behavior analysts seek to make objective clinical judgements based on data, while factoring in family context and information gathered through conversation with the family.
+For any parent coach, this process may include any of the following:

 General intake interview to get to know the family, caregiver or educator/classroom

-Goal-setting with the coach/BCBA and the care provider (e.g., parent, educator etc.)
+Goal-setting with the coach/behavior analyst and the caregiver (e.g., parent, educator etc.)

-Interviews specific to various topics the BCBA determines they need information on
+Interviews specific to various topics the coach determines they need information on

 Observation of the child engaging in family routines and caregiver-child interactions while in the natural environment (i.e., home, school, community-based location)

-Data collection can then occur in a few different ways:
+Data collection can then occur in a few different ways, depending on the coach:

-The family collects data and sends it to the BCBA
+The family collects data and sends it to the parent coach

-The family sends a video for the BCBA to observe
+The family sends a video for the parent coach to observe ansychronously

-The BCBA collects data during a live observation.
+The parent coach collects data during a liveobservation or meeting

-You will always be asked by a BCBA for your informed consent before starting any intervention or skills training.
+You will always be asked by a behavior analyst (BCBA/IBA) for your informed consent before starting any intervention or skills training.
 This is likely the case for many professionals serving as parent coaches, but something to consider and look out for.
 Often, the initial skills training or intervention will target a specific routine or area in the family’s life, rather than try to change everything all at once.

-The BCBA may use a structured program such as Balance, which is designed to empower parents with the skills they need to prevent emerging challenging behavior in young children.
-Research from Dr. Hanley and Dr. Ruppel, the co-creators of this program, have found that parent coaching in early intervention was quite effective for lasting change.
+A parent coach may use a structured program such as Balance, which is designed to empower parents with the skills they need to prevent emerging challenging behavior in young children.
+Research from Dr. Hanley and Dr. Ruppel, the co-creators of this program, have found that parent coaching through early intervention was quite effective for lasting change.

 Another benefit of this program is that it also can be run on the Hi Rasmus platform which has video models, instructions and data collection embedded into a user-friendly app.
-It’s the ideal platform for synchronous and asynchronous parent-coaching for young children.
+It’s the ideal platform to support a synchronous or asynchronous parent-coaching model for young children.

-While it was studied on children with autism, it is based on principles and practices from behavior science, which can be applied to a variety of young children with emerging challenging behavior.
+While it was studied on children with autism, it is based on principles and practices from behavior analysis, which can be applied to a variety of young children with emerging challenging behavior.

-After learning some new skills, you will begin to implement these changes in the routines you’ve decided to work on.
-Your parent coach/BCBA will have you collect some sort of objective information between sessions.
+After learning some new skills, the caregiver begins to implement some changes in the routines that had been previously identified as goals.
+Your parent coach may have you collect some sort of objective information between sessions.
 This is certainly true if you’re coach is a beahvior anaylst (BCBA/IBA).

 This may include taking some data yourself and sending it to your coach, having them observe you live through video conference practicing the skill, or sending them a video for them to assess.
 Decisions are made to either continue practicing a skill or move on to something else.

 Progress towards goals is monitored by the parent coach.
-As goals are met, you may choose to work on a new one, taper off to less frequent virtual meetings to check in on how goals maintain over time, or wrap up services if you think your needs have been met.
+As goals are met, you may choose to work on a new one, taper off to less frequent meetings to check in on how goals maintain over time, or wrap up services if you think your needs have been met.

-This process will look different for each family and Behavior Analyst as it depends on the contract you have laid out, and how many goals as a family you have.
+This process will look different for each family and parent coach as it depends on the contract you have laid out, and how many goals the family has.

 How Can I Access The Services Of A Parent Coach?

-The benefit to working directly with a Behavior Analyst as a parent coach is they can individualize strategies and intervention to your family’s specific needs and come alongside you to develop the skills you need to support your child for lasting change.
+The benefit to working with a professional using a parent-coaching model is that they can individualize strategies to your family’s specific needs and come alongside you to develop the skills you need to support your child and family for lasting change.